John T. Curtis Jr.

 John T. "J.T."
 Curtis Jr. (born 1947) is a high school football coach for John Curtis Christian School.
-He is most known for his 618 wins, which is the most wins in Louisiana history and the second most wins all-time in US history as a coach.
+In 2023, he broke the record of John McKissick’s record of 621 wins, securing his 622nd win against nationally recognized Edna Karr High School.
 In 2010, he was inducted to the Louisiana Sports Hall of Fame and in 2015, he was inducted to the National High School Hall of Fame.

-As of the conclusion of the 2022 season, his coaching record stands stands as 618 wins, 76 losses, and 6 ties in 54 seasons.
+Following the 2024 season, his coaching record stands as 623 wins, 81 losses, and 6 ties in 55 seasons.

+Curtis has 3 children with his late wife, Lydia, and many grandchildren.

 Early life

 Curtis is a native of New Orleans, Louisiana.
 Curtis graduated from East Jefferson High School in Metairie, Louisiana in 1966, where he was an all-state and All-American offensive lineman for the school's football team.
-Curtis attended the University of Arkansas on a football scholarship for three years before transferring to Louisiana Christian University in 1968, where he continued to play football.
+Curtis attended the University of Arkansas on a football scholarship for three years before transferring to Louisiana College in 1968, where he continued to play football.